 - Hold yourself accountable

 And — it’s free!

-Seasoned Bible readers — do you have any more tips for people just learning how to read the Bible for the first time?
+Seasoned Bible readers — Do you have any more tips for people just learning how to read the Bible for beginners?
 Newbies — what’s holding you back?
 Tell us in the comments below!